tinkertanker/microDriver_SHT2x/README.md

-# sht21_driver
+# SHT2X Driver

-Support for the SHT21 Digital Humidity Sensor
+Support driver/makecode package for the SHT2x Digital Humidity Sensor, to use oin the microbit

 ## TODO